dennis1248/OpenOEM/README.md

 # Automated Windows 10 configuration

 ## Goal of this project?!
-It's still far from done but the ultimate goal is to be able to run an .exe (Or whatever works) and make it automatically install software and configure my fresh Windows 10 intallation.
+The ultimate goal of this project is to be able to run an .exe (Or whatever works) and make it automatically install software and configure my fresh Windows 10 intallation.

 ## Requirements
 - Windows 10 x64